tomasr8/SR-Code/README.md

 The SR code can encode up to 16 characters from a slightly modified base64 character set: ` !0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ`.
 The difference is that instead of '+/' we have `space` and `!` which I think are a bit more useful for encoding text messages.

 I chose a 64-character set intentionally because any character from the set can be encoded with just 6 bits (since `2^6 = 64`).
-There are 288 _data squares_ in total in the SR code, which gives us `288/6 = 48` characters we can encode.
+There are 288 _data squares_ in total in the SR code, which gives us `288/6 = 48` characters we can fit in the message.
 However, to have some built-in error correction, the message is duplicated 3 times.
 Decoding uses a majority vote to determine the correct bit.
 This gives correct results as long as at least two copies of each bit of the message are correct.
 Using this error correction, we get `48/3 == 16` as the maximum message length.

 This encoding scheme is pretty inefficient, and it is definitely possible to use something more sophisticated which would allow for longer messages to fit.